prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 1. Encoders and decoders or embedding and text generation
 	1. Embedding is a numeric representation that tries to capture the meaning of the text.
 	2. Encoding is TEXT -> Embeddings or Vector Representation
-	3. Decoding is Embeddings -> TEXT
+	3. Decoding is Embeddings -> TEXT in a self referential loop
 	4. They are primary components in a Transformer.
 	5. ![[Pasted image 20251105210556.png]]
 	6. Number of parameters increases exponentially.